Frequently Asked Questions

 What is the benefit of hiring an agency that is locally owned verses a large corporation?

-Locally-owned agencies such as "Always There" In-Home Care, Inc., can offer you personal service without a lot of red tape.
-If there is ever a question or problem, the old saying..."The buck stops here" come into play.
-The owners of "Always There" have this type of commitment.
+Locally-owned agencies such as “Always There” In-Home Care can offer you personal service without a lot of red tape.
+If there is ever a question or problem, the old saying…”The buck stops here” comes into play.
+We have this type of commitment.

 What kind of employees do you hire?

 Our employees come from a multitude of sources.
-We hire college students, retired personnel, nurses, certified nursing assistants, home health aides, caregivers, counselors, and case managers.
-Some of our employees come to us with years of experience, others we train ourselves.
-All of our employees are given criminal background screening.
+We hire college students, retirees, nurses, certified nursing assistants, home health

 What kind of patients can your caregivers take care of?

-Most of our clients are senior citizens, but we have taken care of individuals of all ages.
-We have taken care of people with a multitude of problems including: strokes, Alzheimers' disease, dementia, Parkinson's disease, diabetes, arthritis, mental illnesses, and more.
+Most of our clients are senior citizens, but we assist individuals of all ages.
+We have taken care of people with a multitude of problems including: stroke, Alzheimer's disease, dementia, Parkinson’s disease, diabetes, arthritis, mental illnesses, and more.
+We also assist those with a temporary need, such as recovery from surgery, etc

 How do I pay for the services?
 Do I pay the individual employee or the agency?

 You will pay the agency.
-Unlike some In-Home Care agencies, we are not a "sitter-finding" service.
+Unlike some In-Home Care agencies, we are not a “sitter-finding” service.
 By paying the agency instead of the individual caregiver, you will not be responsible for paying employee taxes at the end of the year.
-"Always There" will bill you on a weekly basis.
-You will receive a return addressed envelope in your bill for your convenience.
+“Always There” will bill you twice a month.
+You will receive a return addressed envelope in your bill for your convenience and we can also accept credit card payments.

 Where are your services available?

-At this time "Always There" is available in Tuscaloosa County.
-If you live outside these counties, you can contact your local hospital (Social Services Department) or mental health agency for a list of resources available to you in your area.
+At this time we are able to service the majority of Tuscaloosa County, but we are working on expanding so that we can assist those in other areas.
+If you live outside Tuscaloosa County, you can contact your local hospital (Social Services Department) or mental health agency for a list of resources available to you in your area.